Drexel in Spain: Hispanic Studies

 All courses on the Hispanic Studies program are taught in Spanish.
 Courses are available at a variety of levels from absolute beginner to advanced Spanish language.
 While students at lower language levels will focus on Spanish language and grammar coursework, more advanced speakers can choose from coursework in art, history, literature, culture, and language.

 A Spanish language placement test will be given to students on the first day of the program to determine their Spanish language level on the European scale (A1-C2).
 Courses available to each student will depend on their language placement score, as per the course offerings list.

 Fall program students will take a full time course load of 3-5 courses (12-20 Drexel credits) from the list below.

 Summer program students will take 2 courses in Spain for 4.5 credits each (9 credits) from the list below.
 In addition, summer program participants are required to take either an online Drexel course or an independent study with a Drexel professor for a minimum of 3 additional credits in order to maintain a full time summer course load.

 Students are taught and graded by Nebrija faculty.
 The amount of class content time and work-load required is broadly similar to universities in the US.
-Grades earned on the Nebrija Language & Culture program will be letter-graded and will factor into your Drexel GPA.
+Grades earned on the Nebrija Hispanic Studies program will be letter-graded and will factor into your Drexel GPA.